Wingen-sur-Moder: Heritage sites

 Two national heritage sites (monuments historiques or MH) are located in Wingen-sur-Moder.

-The Teutsch house (French: Château Teutsch) was constructed by the Teutsch family between 1860-1866.
+The Teutsch house (French: Château Teutsch) was constructed by the Teutsch family between 1860 and 1866.
 Starting in 1816, the Teutsch family owned and operated the Hochberg glass factory, which was in decline at the time the house was built and closed in 1868.
 The house was restored in 1990 and its exterior facade and roof have been registered as a monument historique since 1996.
 The interior has been completely redesigned and now serves as a summer camp.

 The former Hochberg glassworks (French: Verrerie du Hochberg; also known as Hanauer-Glashütte) was founded in 1715 by Jean-Adam Stenger.
 The site was registered as a monument historique in 1996 and consists of workshops, two large residences, and worker housing.
 The glassworks also include the Teutsch House, which is registered as a separate historic monument.

 The Lalique Museum, opened in 2011, is located on the site of the former Hochberg glassworks.